 125g dried apricots

-One green pepper cut into approx 2.5cm squares
+One red, yellow or green pepper cut into approx 2.5cm squares

 1 Tbsp curry powder (mild korma to hot madras – the choice is yours)